-- Professional development for teachers. - o If an LEA has both 30 or more English learners and 15 or more long-term English learners, the LEA must include actions for both English learners and long-term English learners. - LEAs eligible for technical assistance pursuant to EC sections 47607.3, 52071, 52071.5, 52072, or 52072.5, must include specific actions within the LCAP related to its implementation of the work underway as part of technical assistance.
-The most common form of this technical assistance is frequently referred to as Differentiated Assistance. - LEAs that have Red Dashboard indicators for (1) a school within the LEA, (2) a student group within the LEA, and/or (3) a student group within any school within the LEA must include one or more specific actions within the LCAP: - The specific action(s) must be directed towards the identified student group(s) and/or school(s) and must address the identified state indicator(s) for which the student group or school received the lowest performance level on the 2023 Dashboard.
-Each student group and/or school that receives the lowest performance level on the 2023 Dashboard must be addressed by one or more actions. - o These required actions will be effective for the three-year LCAP cycle.
+- LEAs that have Red Dashboard indicators for (1) a school within the LEA, (2) a student group within the LEA, and/or (3) a student group within any school within the LEA must include one or more specific actions within the LCAP: - The specific action(s) must be directed towards the identified student group(s) and/or school(s) and must address the identified state indicator(s) for which the student group or school received the lowest performance level on the 2023 Dashboard.
+Each student group and/or school that receives the lowest performance level on the 2023 Dashboard must be addressed by one or more actions. - These required actions will be effective for the three-year LCAP cycle.